 It is the golden mantra for sustained success in the corporate world.
-In B-school you were taught organizational behavior and ethics, but workplace professionalism combines these two disciplines with good sense, maturity, and self discipline.
+You were taught organizational behavior and ethics in B-school, but workplace professionalism combines these two disciplines with good sense, maturity, and self-discipline.

-If you observe the behavior and conduct of successful leaders the world over, you will note that they have mastered all the golden rules of workplace professionalism.
+If you observe the behavior and conduct of successful leaders worldwide, you will note that they have mastered all the golden rules of workplace professionalism.

 So what are the golden rules?

-- Spend time on social media or browsing the internet for personal work, or gossip or chit chat with colleagues
+- Spend time on social media or browsing the internet for personal work, gossip, or chit-chat with colleagues.

-- Spend all your waking hours in office
+- Spend all your waking hours in the office.

-These rules may seem quite obvious at face value, but in the daily struggle of corporate living, they are frequently overlooked.
-So while in the first few days of joining an organization, you are on your best behavior – maintaining punctuality and discipline, showing eagerness in completing job assignments – as time goes by, a certain casualness takes over.
+In the daily struggle of corporate living, these rules are frequently overlooked, even though they may seem quite obvious at face value.
+So while in the first few days of joining an organization, you are on your best behavior – maintaining punctuality and discipline, showing eagerness in completing job assignments – a certain casualness takes over as time passes.

 So let’s revise each rule of workplace professionalism one by one.

 Yes, yes, you knew that already.
-It was the first lesson we all learnt at kindergarten.
+It was the first lesson we all learned at kindergarten.
 But to tell the truth, weren’t you slacking off a bit these days?
-Time keeping wasn’t your best habit any day.
-After all what are a few minutes here and there, so long as you are putting in the required efforts at work?
+Timekeeping wasn’t your best habit any day.
+After all, what are a few minutes here and there, so long as you put in the required work effort?

-But unfortunately, in most corporate set-ups these issues do matter.
-There are people who live by the clock, and who will report to your boss your habit of late-coming.
+But unfortunately, in most corporate set-ups, these issues do matter.
+Some people live by the clock and will report your habit of late-coming to your boss.
 This will become an issue later if your performance is not up to the mark.
-And if you are unable to deliver results on time, all fingers will point to your late-coming.
+And if you cannot deliver results on time, all fingers will point to your late-coming.
 You can be sure this fact will seal your fate in the organization.

-Trust me, those few minutes of extra sleep grabbed in the morning are just not worth it.
+Taking those few extra minutes of morning sleep is not worth it.
 They do cost you later.

-Being regular would also mean not taking leaves with alarming frequency, and not playing truant during office hours.
+Being regular would also mean not taking leaves with alarming frequency and not playing truant during office hours.
 Yes, your school pals are meeting after a long time, and you so badly want to catch the movie or the soccer match with them, but office hours are meant for office work.
-You are bound to be caught one day or the other, and then you will have hell to pay for.
+You will be caught one day or the other and have hell to pay for.

-If you want to display workplace professionalism, follow your office schedule and keep personal slack away.
+To display workplace professionalism, follow your office schedule and avoid personal slack.

-You are literally being pulled on all sides by varying demands and expectations.
+Varying demands and expectations are pulling you on all sides, quite literally.
 And everyone wants you to deliver on time, as per schedule.
-B-school has taught you about role conflict and role ambiguity, now you know what these mean.
+B-school has taught you about role conflict and ambiguity; now you know what these mean.